pvzcxw/STFixer/README.md

 # STFixer (aka CloudFix)

-Originally just a fix for the 'broken Capcom game saves' problem that is caused by SteamTools jank.
-Now it does that, but also a lot of other things too!
+Originally just a fix for the 'broken Capcom game saves' problem that is caused by SteamTools silliness .
+Now it does that and also a lot of other things too!

 > Please disable Steam Cloud for non-owned games in their Steam properties.
 Manually backup your saves for all non-owned games!